 Winning the Incomprehensible Patent Case - Part 2

-In part 1 of this topic, we discussed how and why the case that jurors see is not the same case that the attorneys see and whether the whether the goal should be juror comprehension or using research to identify patterns of miscomprehension in order to portray the case in the most beneficial manner feasible.
+In part 1 of this topic, we discussed how and why the case that jurors see is not the same case that the attorneys see and whether the goal should be juror comprehension or using research to identify patterns of miscomprehension in order to portray the case in the most beneficial manner feasible.
 In the second part of this article, we offer examples of miscomprehension and discuss the ethical question around utilization of miscomprehension.

 Exemplar situations